JosephCCN/Just-Collect/README.md

  # New Feature
  Ending is added to game
  # Balance
- Trading rate decrease to 10
+ Trading rate decreased to 10
  # Debug
  Cannot save data correctly after using updater
  Cannot save data correctly after finish a mission